bookofproofs/bookofproofs.github.io/_sources/history/19th-century/bochner.md

 * As an orthodox Jew, Bochner's position was now impossible and he accepted a position at Princeton in 1933.
 * Appointed as an associate in Princeton in 1933, Bochner was promoted to assistant professor in the following year.
 * Bochner persuaded them to leave Germany and go to England.
-* By this time his sister Fanny was married and when the family became convinced that life in Germany was impossible and moved to England, Bochner paid for Fanny's children to attend good schools there.
-* On one of his summer trips to Europe Bochner met Naomi Weinberg who was the daughter of the publisher of a New York Jewish newspaper.
 * Bochner found that the Riemann Localisation Theorem was not valid for Fourier series of several variables (1935 - 1936), which led him indirectly to consider functions of several complex variables (1937).
 * He made basic contributions to this theory that included the Bochner-Martinelli Formula (1943), and extensions of Cauchy's integral formula (1944).
 * Again showing wide interests, Bochner worked on the theory of probability.